Kale-Ko/Emotecraft-Wiki/pages/en/playing-emotes.md

 ## Playing Emotes

-To open the emote wheel wheel simply press 'b' (or whatever you set the open emote wheel keybind too).
+To open the emote wheel wheel simply press 'B' (or whatever you set the open emote wheel keybind to).

 Then you will see the emote wheel wheel (See [Setting the Emote Wheel](%setting-emote-wheel)),\
 you can select an emote from here (if you've set it up) or click "All Emotes" to view a list of all your emotes.